ajith-kallar/newpersia/README.md

   <h2 align="center">Rice of persia website</h2>

-Foodie is a fully responsive fast food website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+Rice of persia website is a fully responsive cloud kitchen website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

 <a href=""><strong>➥ Live Demo</strong></a>